 As the fire is being built, the Shamans arrive — there are always two — and they begin to set up for the ceremony.
 Everyone makes a last run to the restroom and settles in.

-The Shaman speaks of the purpose of Ayahuasca and the importance of setting your intention.
 I always ask for physical healing, the opening of my heart and this time to show me my purpose for this stage of my life.

 I also ask for Mother Aya to help guide my missing kitty, Freda, home.
 She has been missing for three weeks.

 Next, liquid tobacco is passed around.
 You snort this up your nose to open up your pineal gland.
 They also pass around toilet paper.

 The Shaman then pours you a portion of Ayahausca.
 It is not as nasty-tasting as most people make it out to be.
 This is followed by a slice of fruit to cut the taste.
 Now you sit or lay back and wait.

 After about fifteen minutes the Ayahausca begins to take affect and the Shaman begins to play music or sing.
 As you are experiencing the Ayahausca this music seems to guide and intensify your journey.

 My experiences with Ayahausca are not like any of the accounts I have read.
 Even though at times I have experienced body discomfort, my mind seems to be aware this is part of the healing process.

 Maybe twenty-five percent of the participants experience purging.
 This is when a bucket becomes your best friend.
 Even though your are totally engaged in your journey anyone would be hard pressed to take the bucket away from you.
 There is very little in your stomach to throw up.
 When I am purging I am aware of something negative being released from my body.
 At times I am so relaxed my mouth hangs open; sometime I feel very cold.